Chengiss/Contorion_Task/README.md

 #### _SECTION 2: Automation_
 The task includes two scenarios of login.
-One from homepage and the other from the login page.<br/> Steps can be further parameterized.Tags are also added.
+One from homepage and the other from the login page.<br/> Steps can be further parameterized.
+Tags are also added.
                                     They can be used to run specific test scenarios.<br/><br/>
 Credentials and other data are in a properties file and reached by a custom ``ConfigurationReader`` class.<br/><br/>